xzYue/odoo/doc/howtos/web.rst

 .. note::

-    to refresh the javascript code loaded in Odoo Web, you will need to reload the page.
-There is no need to restart the Odoo server
+    to refresh the javascript code loaded in Modoo Web, you will need to reload the page.
+There is no need to restart the Modoo server

-The ``HomePage`` widget is used by Odoo Web and managed automatically, to learn how to use a widget "from scratch" let's create a new one::
+The ``HomePage`` widget is used by Modoo Web and managed automatically, to learn how to use a widget "from scratch" let's create a new one::

     local.GreetingsWidget = instance.Widget.extend({